-The Geological Sciences B course deals with the subsurface processes of the lithosphere and asthenosphere.
+The Earth Sciences B course deals with the subsurface processes of the lithosphere and asthenosphere.
 Igneous and metamorphic petrology, mineralogy and deep-earth-geochemistry are the primary focus, backed-up by case studies of volcanic and mountainous settings.
-Knowledge of Part IA Earth Sciences is assumed, although in exceptional cases it may be possible to read Part IB Geological Sciences without having read Earth Sciences at Part IA.
+Knowledge of Part IA Earth Sciences is assumed, although in exceptional cases it may be possible to read Part IB Earth Sciences without having read Earth Sciences at Part IA.
 This needs careful discussion with the course coordinator and your college Director of Studies.

-Fieldwork consists of a trip to Southwest England around Easter, and if you intend to do third year Geological Sciences you will already have done the Cumbria Mapping Course before the start of your second year.
+Fieldwork consists of a trip to Southwest England around Easter, and if you intend to do third year Earth Sciences you will already have done the Cumbria Mapping Course before the start of your second year.

 The origins of the Earth

 We'll find out how the Earth began through exploring its chemical history.
 When and how did the cocktail of elements that make up the Earth form?
 And how did this evolve into the planet we know today?
 These questions lead us to explore melting and crystallisation of rocks and to investigate how key elements give further clues to the origin of the mantle and the crust.

 Mineralogy and Crystallography